Onyinye22/devops-internship-task/README.md

 CI (Continous Integration) and CD (Continous Deployment) ensures that the code latest are automatically tested and deployed to the staging environment.

 Firstly, i created a github repository (devops-internship-task),then i activated github actions by creating a ci-cd YAML file (.github/workflows/ci-cd.yml).
 Secondly, i added a server.js file to serve as the primary entry point for Node.js based application. the server.js imports the dependency (express), sets up the instance and defines the route to handle incoming requests.
-Thirdly, i created a dockerfile,
+Thirdly, i created a dockerfile, that package and runs the server.js file in a docker container.